-For instance, the issuance of shares or rights to shares to purchase inventory would be recorded as an increase in inventory and would be expensed only upon sale or impairment of the inventory.
+For instance, the issuance of shares or rights to shares to purchase inventory would be recorded as an increase in inventory.
+It would be expensed only upon the sale or impairment of the inventory.

-Fully vested shares, or rights to shares, are presumed to correspond to prior service, necessitating prompt expense of the grant-date fair value in its entirety.
+Fully vested shares, or rights to shares, are presumed to correspond to prior service, the necessitating prompt expense of the grant-date fair value.
 The issuing of shares to employees with a vesting time of, say, three years is regarded to be related to services performed during the vesting period.
 As a result, the grant date fair value of the share-based payment should be expensed during the vesting period.

 However, if the equity-settled share-based payment includes a market-related performance requirement, the expense is recognised even if all other vesting conditions are met.
 The following example illustrates a typical equity-settled share-based payment arrangement.

 You must log in to post a comment.